CylonicRaider/procmgr/MANUAL.rst

 If none of ``-dftsr`` are supplied, ``program`` and ``action`` must be present, and contain the program and action to invoke; additional command-line arguments may be passed to those.

+If no ``-L`` option is specified, nothing is logged (except fatal messages, which are always copied to (at least) stderr).
+Logging happens only in server mode, in client mode, messages are written to stderr (and the settings are ignored).

 Configuration
 =============